Nassefferjeni/BillGenius/README.md

 **A Modern Invoicing Application**

-InvoiceZen is a powerful and intuitive invoicing application built with Next.js, Tailwind CSS, and Xata.
+BillGenius is a powerful and intuitive invoicing application built with Next.js, Tailwind CSS, and Xata.
 It allows you to create, manage, and track your invoices efficiently.

 **Key Features**